kubecost/docs/install-and-configure/install/etl-backup/query-service-replicas.md

 <figure><img src="../../../.gitbook/assets/image (5).png" alt=""><figcaption></figcaption></figure>

-## Prerequisites
+## Data store

-There are two methods to implement QSR.
-For environments that have Kubecost [Federated ETL](https://docs.kubecost.com/install-and-configure/install/multi-cluster/federated-etl) enabled, the Federated ETL object-store must be used.
-Federated ETL is, itself, a backup mechanism.
+There are three methods to implement QSR.
+For environments that have Kubecost [Federated ETL](https://docs.kubecost.com/install-and-configure/install/multi-cluster/federated-etl) enabled, this store should be used.

+Alternatively, an object-store containing the ETL dataset to be queried can be configured using a secret `kubecostDeployment.queryServiceConfigSecret`.
+The file name of the secret must be `object-store.yaml`.
+Examples can be found [here](https://docs.kubecost.com/install-and-configure/install/multi-cluster/thanos-setup/long-term-storage#step-1-create-object-store.yaml).

-For all other environments, QSR will target the ETL backups.
+For all other environments, QSR will target the ETL backup store.
 As of Kubecost v1.100+, this is enabled by default if you enable Thanos.
 To learn more about ETL backups, see the [ETL Backup](https://docs.kubecost.com/install-and-configure/install/etl-backup) doc.

 ## Enabling QSR

-Once Federated ETL or ETL Backups are configured, set `kubecostDeployment.queryServiceReplicas` to a non-zero value.
-Perform a Helm upgrade with your updated _values.yaml._
+Once the data store is configured, set `kubecostDeployment.queryServiceReplicas` to a non-zero value and perform a Helm upgrade with your updated values.

 ## Usage